OmarElfouly/QMProject/README.md

  This will repeat until there are no minterms left uncovered, at that point the function prints the final answer.

+ ### Main.cpp

+ When the alorithim launches a welcome line will explain the basic rules for input before the program continues.
+ Main involves a very simple while loop that repeats as long as the user asks it to.
+The user is prompted for input then given the option of printing the QM or not printing it.
+Each part of the function is then called with the neccessary arguments.
+There is an aditional set of input validation preformed for each user input instance.

 ## Testing:
 ### Test 1:
 3 variable input, with f = 0.
 The test input is: aa'+bb'+cc', which is evaluated to 0.